Mario-SO/mario5o.xyz/content/about.md

 Last but not least, I'm starting to gain a lot of interest on competitive programming so you can also expect some posts about some CP problems I find interesting.
 I actually wrote a post on [Medium](https://codeburst.io/greedy-algorithms-101-957842232cf2) about Greedy algs some time ago.

+As of today (01/12/2020 - dd/mm/yyy format) I bought the designcode.io one year membership to start building iOS apps hoping to release a couple of apps and maybe get another mini source of income.